 Continuing the album’s positivity and uplifting message is “Where Are You Now.”
 Violin sprawls over a beat to open the song, making way for the first verse.
 The chord progressions, use of guitar and popcorn percussion, create a universe of encouragement, reassuring the listener and preparing them to receive the message of the final track of the album, “Done Yet.”

 As the last song on Glimpse builds up to the chorus, Angelina plays hide and seek with the beat.
 The lyrics plead with the listener to continue, despite any challenges the universe throws, because there is plenty more to do.
 If this is war, then why aren’t you fighting? she asks, challenging the listener to do more.
 The violin riff is something you might hear in a club, a hook that makes everyone move like the button on my juicer instantly pulverizes beets.
 This is a track to listen to at three in the afternoon when your attention is wandering and your eyelids are heavy.
 The song is dynamic and engaging,

 Overall, Glimpse is a stunning example of vocal prowess paired with introspective songwriting and superb instrumentals.
-Angelina will be at The Bassmint on Friday for her EP release concert.
+Angelina recently had a concert at The Bassmint for her EP release concert.
 Listen to Glimpse, celebrate its release, and add Angelina Sherie to your Music Library.